dreweasland/Azure-Automated-ACME/README.md

 - Minimal maintenance overall
 - Only uses the Python standard library, no external libraries
 - New private key used upon every renewal
-- No BS.
-If this has even a hint of BS anywhere, it is a bug.
+- No nonsense.
+If this has even a hint of nonsense anywhere, it is a bug.
 File an issue.

 # Azure resources shopping list